-James Giordano PhD is Professor in the Departments of Neurology and Biochemistry, and Chief of the Neuroethics Studies Program of the Pellegrino Center for Clinical Bioethics at the Georgetown University Medical Center, Washington DC, where he also serves as the Co-director of the O'Neill-Pellegrino Program in Brain Science and Global Health Law and Policy.
-He is Distinguished Visiting Professor of Brain Science, Health Promotions and Ethics at the Coburg University of Applied Sciences, Coburg, Germany, and was formerly Fulbright Visiting Professor of Neuroscience and Neuroethics at the Ludwig-Maximilians University, Munich, Germany.

-Prof. Giordano currently serves as Chair of the Neuroethics Subcommittee of the IEEE BRAIN Project, and has served as a Donovan Fellow at
+James Giordano PhD is Professor in the Departments of Neurology and Biochemistry, and Chief of the Neuroethics Studies Program of the Pellegrino Center for Clinical Bioethics at the Georgetown University Medical Center, Washington DC, where he also is Chair of the Sub-Program in Military Medical Ethics, and Co-director ofthe O'Neill-Pellegrino Program in Brain Science and Global Law and Policy.
+He is Distinguished Visiting Professor of Brain Science, Health Promotions and Ethics at the Coburg University of Applied Sciences, Coburg, Germany, and was formerly Fulbright Visiting Professor of Neuroscience and Neuroethics at the Ludwig- Maximilians University, Munich, Germany.
+Prof. Giordano currently serves as Chair of the Neuroethics Subcommittee of the IEEE BRAIN Project; as 2019 Donovan Fellow in Biowarfare and Biosecurity at USSOCOM; and as an appointed member of the Neuroethics, Legal and